this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 - Home Made Toppers: Now we are getting to the good stuff.
 If you are looking for toppers to improve your dog’s kibbles here is where you should start.
 You can start adding fruits & vegetables at a fraction of the cost of pre-made toppers.
 If you want to step it up a notch just puree them so your puppers can absorb the full nutritional value.
 I use an immersion blender.
 It was affordable, easy to buy off Amazon, takes up very little counter space, and is easy to clean.
 All necessities in my life.
 Next start adding your cooking scraps.
 Bits of meats that you are prepping for humans.
 Just leave a few bits aside and add to meals.
 You are now providing real nutrition and a wonderful treat.
 You are now a great dog parent.
 Just let that feeling sink in.

 - Bone Broths: Here we are the very best of the best of toppers.
 Bone broths!
 I love bone broths for humans and dogs.
 Not to mention Pinterest, that is the place to be if you want a bone broth recipe.
 Here is my favorite, because it is simple.
 But I digress.
-Unfortunately, I have not found a pre-made broth that I like and making it does require some time and a crockpot.
-But there are great receipts out there and it is the absolute best thing you can add to your dog’s meals, so there is that.
+There are great recipes out there and it is the absolute best thing you can add to your dog’s meals, so there is that.